gm3dmo/gm3dmo/certification-exams.md

 ![a smelly dog named rosie](assets/smelly-dog.png)

+When I've been to my local testing centre then I'm able to say how long it takes to get there.
+No stress about getting lost and so on.

 ## Timing
 I feel like I'm a "morning person" so I book my exam for the morning session when my concentration is at it's very best.